PhononDAO/gitbook-documentation/developing-with-phonon/secure-backend-specification/README.md

 There must be a way to obtain a list of existing phonons for further use by the user
 1. LIST_PHONONS command is run

-### Remote Connection (depricated)
-A connection on the client level must be established in order for the secure connection to be established between phonon sce units.
-There are many ways this can be done, and will be ommitted from this document

-### Secure Connection (depricated)
-this is complicated enough that it's not worth the effort to get it right in this document due to it's depricated status.
-### Phonon Transfer (depricated)
-A transfer of phonons between bob and alice assumes the secure connction between both bob and alice's phonon sces are engaged in a secure connection
-1. bob initiates SEND_PHONONS command through the clint
-2. the resulting phonon transfer packet is sent over the remote connection to alice's client
-3. Alice's client runs the RECEIVE_PHONONS command with the phonon transfer packet payload against her phonon sce

 ### Phonon Transfer
 A transfer of phonons from Bob to Alice
 1. Bob retrieves Alice's Phonon sce certificate